-This is the percentage of patients who received the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This indicates the percent of residents who have received the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percentage of patients that needed additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may be a sign of decline of a patient's health.
+This tells you the percentage of residents who needed additional assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may indicate the deterioration of a patient's medical condition.

 Ability to Keep Residents Mobile

-This is the percentage of patients that were able to retain mobility over time.
-Preserving mobility is usually a great sign for residents' health.
+This indicates the percent of patients that remained mobile levels over time.
+Optimizing mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In De La Salle Hall, 12.9 Percentage of Residents Rehospitalized
+In De La Salle Hall, 18.42% of Residents Rehospitalized

 - Bayshore Medical CenterAcute Care Hospitals 5.65 miles away727 N Beers St Holmdel New Jersey 07733Voluntary non-profit - Private(732) 739-5900